Plays

 Charlie: In good pace, do like the bird of prey, reduce, eliminate!

 Jake: (ostensibly to the heavens) But what’s man to do when attacked by predator or sickly dog, and in order to save his troop?
 Strike out and defend, doesn’t he, wouldn’t he, mustn’t he, won’t he?
-And he who breaks the code…of human acts…of decency….getting relegated to another Kingdom, the status of the wild.., paying the price of those who won’t feel pain, those perversely returning to darkness at noon?!
+And he who breaks the code…of human acts…of decency….getting relegated to another Kingdom, the status of the wild.., paying the price of those who won’t feel pain, those perversely creating darkness at noon?!

 Charlie: From Giraffe to Crocodile, you’re really into….